laforge49/asynchronous-entities/ae-vault/activities/8012-changeDescriptors.md

 from [8000-pendingActivities](8000-pendingActivities.md)
+# 8012 Change Descriptors
-Descriptors can not currently be changed.
+Descriptors can not currently be changed, only added.

 #todo